No, you don’t go completely single use plastic free from day one.

 Plastic cutlery is one of the most common forms of litter… you see them in every park and on the streets, they cannot be recycled and end up in our waterways often breaking up into microplastics.

 If you’re often on the go or are used to buying a takeaway lunch every day at work, please buy a reusable cutlery set or at least a spork which is a spoon & fork in one.
 Keep them in your everyday bag.
 There are many sets available from bamboo cutlery sets, to stainless steel foldable camping sets.
 Choose one depending for what you need it mostly for: i.e. if you need it everyday in the office, I’d go for stainless steel cutlery as it’s hygienic, safe, and it doesn’t risk of getting mouldy if you frget to wash it.
 However, if you need it for travelling, I’d opt for a bamboo reusable cutlery set as it’s lighter, and it’s not considered a safety hazard at airport security checkpoints.

 Tip: if you are on a low budget, make yourself a set by just gathering together old cutlery from home or from an opp shop and wrapping them in a cloth bag.

 Tip: have a specific bag ready market bag or work bag ready and put the containers straight back in the bag once washed.

 If you’re used to wrapping your left-over food or veggies in plastic wrap, it’s time to stop.
 I know we have been brainwashed for decades about how convenient it is to use it but there are many great alternatives to use instead.
 Beeswax food wraps or vegan wraps are a fantastic way to wrap your kids’ sandwich lunch or your veggies.
-On our marketplace we also offer cotton bowl and dish covers to protect your food, plus a new wrap that is completely home compostable.
+Look also for cotton bowl and dish covers to protect your food, plus there are new wrap on the market that are completely home compostable.